multiversx/mx-sdk-rs/examples/lottery-esdt/documentation.md

 Using the following function, you may buy a ticket for one of the available lotteries:

 ```
-fn buy_ticket(lottery_name: Vec<u8>, #[payment] payment: BigUint)
+fn buy_ticket(lottery_name: Vec<u8>)
 ```

-All you need to do is pass along the name of the lottery you wish to purchase the ticket for and deposit the appropriate sum of eGLD, corresponding to the ticket cost.
+All you need to do is pass along the name of the lottery you wish to purchase the ticket for and deposit the appropriate sum of the specific esdt tokens, corresponding to the ticket cost.

 Don’t know the ticket cost?
 Simply ask the lottery creator, or use the query function described in part 1.